📕

 Get Live Chat 🔥 Learn more about Tidio Live Chat

-Similarly, let customers know if you’re currently unavailable to support them.
+Similarly, you should let customers know if you’re currently unavailable to support them.
 It reduces their anxiety and sets the right expectations.

 • I’m going to have to double-check this with my supervisor.
 Can you please wait a moment while I do so?